remi/her/README.md

 ## License

-Her is © 2012 [Rémi Prévost](http://exomel.com) and may be freely distributed under the [LITL license](https://github.com/remiprev/her/blob/master/LICENSE).
+Her is © 2012 [Rémi Prévost](http://exomel.com) and may be freely distributed under the [MIT license](https://github.com/remiprev/her/blob/master/LICENSE).
 See the `LICENSE` file.